DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/metrics.rst

 Metrics
 *******

-In the Metrics area of Disciple Tools, you can is where you can see an overview of statistics for the project and your personal statistics.
+In the Metrics area of Disciple Tools you can see an overview of statistics for the project and your personal statistics.

 Metrics Menu Headings
 =====================